S. Fred Singer (1924 - 2020)

 In 1971, Dr. Singer calculated the anthropogenic contribution to atmospheric methane, an important greenhouse gas.
 He also predicted that methane, once reaching the stratosphere, would transform into water vapor, which could then deplete stratospheric ozone.
 A few years later, methane levels were indeed found to be rising, and the increase in stratospheric water vapor was confirmed in 1995.

-Dr. Singer serves on the editorial advisory board of Regulation.
-He has appeared many times in peer-reviewed journals, including the following since 1996:
+Dr. Singer served on the editorial advisory board of Regulation.
+He appeared many times in peer-reviewed journals, including the following since 1996: